mrcha033/iterative-co-design/README.md

 pip install repermute
 ```

+Why “repermute”?
+- The project centers on re‑permutation after state transforms (S/Q/K) to improve memory locality.
+The distribution name `repermute` is descriptive and discoverable on PyPI, while the import package and CLI remain the short, memorable `icd` to reflect the broader “Iterative HW–SW Co‑Design” scope.

 ## Reproducing Results (End‑to‑End)

 This section shows how to reproduce the core experiment (linear vs iterative) from a fresh checkout, what artifacts to expect, and how to enable optional profiling and power logging.